 - DO NOT ask the questions in the last minute.

-- Ask for the permission of late hand in before the due, NOT after the due.
+- All the labs are due at the midnight of the given date.
+Ask for the permission of late hand in before the due, NOT after the due.

 - I am open to any suggestions or comments on the labs.

-- All works for this class must be done individually.
+- All work for this class must be done individually.

 - Discussion on how to solve the assignments is encouraged but also need to give credits by acknowledgements or to collaborators, especially from books, the Internet.

 - Any work from other students or any other source SHOULD NOT be submitted as your own.

 - Follow the instructions in Section IV of Clarkson's official regulations.